DioxusLabs/dioxus/packages/ios/README.md

 # Dioxus for iOS

-This crate implements a renderer of the Dioxus DomTree to an iOS app
+This crate implements a renderer of the Dioxus VNode to an iOS app